debug-js/debug/README.md

 ## Conventions

   If you're using this in one or more of your libraries, you _should_ use the name of your library so that developers may toggle debugging as desired without guessing names.
 If you have more than one debuggers you _should_ prefix them with your library name and use ":" to separate features.
 For example "bodyParser" from Connect would then be "connect:bodyParser".
+If you append a "*" to the end of your name, it will always be enabled regardless of the setting of the DEBUG environment variable.
+You can then use it for normal output as well as debug output.

 ## Wildcards